Resolving the Scales of the Quark-Gluon Plasma with Energy Correlators

 The deviation in the scaling of $\theta^{\rm DC}_{\rm peak}$ and $\theta^{\rm PC }_{\rm peak}$ is a clear indication of the emergence of decoherence/coherence in the medium-induced radiation.
 This can be easily seen by eye when one plots the ratio $\theta_{\rm on}/\theta_{\rm peak}$ as a function of the jet energy for fixed medium parameters $\hat q$ and $L$, largely removing the $\theta_{\TT{L}}$ dependence from $\theta^{\rm PC}_{\rm peak}$, see Fig.~\ref{fig:coherence}.
 The change of regime is clearly visible in this figure at the critical energy $E_c\sim \hat q L^2$ which coincides with the condition $\theta_{\rm c}\sim\theta_{\rm L}$, thus undoubtedly signaling the emergence of a new relevant angular scale.
 This transition would not be possible to observe from the Lund planes only, as seen in \cite{Dominguez:2019ges,Isaksen:2020npj}, where defining specific features as the onset and peak angles would be considerably more challenging.

 \emph{Analysis with JEWEL.}---Having illustrated the features of the energy correlators in an idealised theoretical calculation, we now use the Monte Carlo parton shower JEWEL with recoils \cite{Zapp:2008gi,Zapp:2012ak,Zapp:2013vla,KunnawalkamElayavalli:2017hxo} to show their potential in simulations of jet-medium interactions.
 The EEC computed using \textsc{JEWEL}, with anti-k$_{T}$ $R=0.4$ jets recoiling off photons \cite{KunnawalkamElayavalli:2016ttl} in $\sqrt{s_{\rm NN}} = 5.02$\,TeV Pb$+$Pb collisions at $T=0.34$ GeV and $T=2.04$ GeV is shown in Fig.~\ref{fig:jewel}, and compared with the vacuum EEC.
 The case of $T=2.04$ GeV is unrealistically high, but is meant to illustrate the dependence on temperature.
 An enhancement at wide angles similar to that found in our (semi-)analytical analysis is clearly seen.
-The EEC was found to be robust to a $2$\,GeV cut on the track $p_{T}$, as is typically used experimentally to suppress backgrounds.
+We have also checked that the EEC remains robust to a 2 GeV cut on the track $p_T$, as typically used experimentally to suppress backgrounds.
 This illustrates the resilience of the EECs to the techniques typically employed in experimental analyses to reduce the impact of large heavy-ion backgrounds.
 We anticipate that the measurement of the EEC can be performed using RHIC and LHC data.

 \emph{Conclusions.}---In this \emph{Letter} we have presented a completely novel approach to jet substructure in heavy-ion collisions by means of correlation functions of energy flow operators.
 We have analysed the specific case of the two-point correlator of a quark-gluon in-medium splitting within the BDMPS-Z framework with a harmonic oscillator potential, and showed that it is sensitive to the onset of colour coherence in the splitting process.
 We have found that these results can be also reproduced with other jet quenching formalisms, such as GLV \cite{Gyulassy:2000fs,Gyulassy:2000er,Wiedemann:2000za}, and other parton-medium interaction models, such as the Yukawa or Gyulassy-Wang potential \cite{Gyulassy:1993hr}.
-This will be shown in an upcoming publication \cite{forwardcite}.
+This will be shown in an upcoming publication \cite{Andres:2023xwr}.
 Finally, we have further validated the experimental feasibility of our analysis with the JEWEL event generator.